 - Look for the Fairtrade seal when shopping.

-- Store in world stores (e.g. Weltladen Pueblo, Porschestraße 84, or Eine-Welt-Laden St. Michael Vorsfelde).
+- Shopping in world stores (e.g. Weltladen Pueblo, Porschestraße 84)

-- When visiting restaurants, ask specifically for Fairtrade products or select Fairtrade products.
+- When visiting restaurants, ask specifically for Fairtrade products or choose Fairtrade products.

-- Raise the issue of fair trade in your own environment.
+- Talk about fair trade in your own environment.

-- Inquire about the origin of the products.
+- Ask about the origin of the products.

-Fair trade has the effect of improving the lives of people and families involved in production in developing and emerging countries.
-Fair trade standards include, for example, long-term and transparent trading relationships, minimum prices, environmentally friendly cultivation methods, opportunities for advance financing and the prohibition of exploitative child labor.
-Think globally- act locally - supporting fair trade is a good way to put this Agenda 21 motto into practice.
+Fair trade improves the lives of the people and families involved in production in developing and emerging countries.
+The standards of fair trade include, for example, long-term and transparent trade relations, minimum prices, environmentally friendly cultivation methods, pre-financing options and the ban on exploitative child labor.
+Think globally - act locally - supporting fair trade is a good way to put this Agenda 21 motto into practice.

 In recent decades, nature has been increasingly pushed out of the